tmweigand/PMMoTo/docs/index.rst

 PMMoTo
 ====================

-The Porous Media Morphology and Topology (PMMoTo) toolkit is an open-source Python library—backed by Cython and C++—for analyzing, modeling, and characterizing the structure of porous materials.
-The code is designed for performance on distributed memory systems using MPI.
-It includes fast connected components analysis, morphological operations (e.g., addition and subtraction), and Euclidean distance transforms.
-Output images are optimized for visualization in ParaView.
-PMMoTo also provides processing and analysis tools for reconstructing porous structures from molecular dynamics simulations.
+The **Porous Media Morphology and Topology (PMMoTo)** toolkit is an open-source Python library for analyzing, modeling, and characterizing the structure of porous materials.
+Built with Cython and C++ and designed for distributed memory systems using MPI, PMMoTo includes parallelized implementations of connected components analysis, morphological operations (e.g., dilation and erosion), and Euclidean distance transforms.
+Unlike many tools that focus on image-based analysis, PMMoTo is specifically designed for synthetically generated porous media, such as sphere packings and molecular dynamics simulations.

 .. toctree::